 This Appendix 10 provides the minimum functional specification ("MFS") for the Transmission Lines, including scope and design requirements.
-In addition to the requirements set forth in the Agreement (including the Scope Book), the Transmission
+In addition to the requirements set forth in the Agreement (including the Scope Book), the Transmission Lines shall comply with all requirements specified in the GIA or any other Required Deliverability Arrangement.

 11 NTD: The document remains subject in all respects to Buyer's continued due diligence and internal review (including by Buyer's subject matter experts).
 This draft may need to be revised to reflect certain matters included or not addressed in the Agreement or the RFP or that have been reconsidered.
-ELL reserves the right to issue an updated version of this document.
+EML reserves the right to issue an updated version of this document.